programminghistorian/jekyll/lessons/editing-audio-with-audacity.md

 First, download the necessary files.

-You will need the <a href="{{ root_url }}/assets/editing-audio-with-audacity/bach-goldberg-variations.mp3">.mp3 file of Bach's Goldberg Variations</a>.
-To download, right click <a href="{{ root_url }}/assets/editing-audio-with-audacity/bach-goldberg-variations.mp3">here</a> and select 'Save Link As' to download the file onto your computer as an MP3.
+You will need the [mp3 file of Bach's Goldberg Variations]({{ root_url }}/assets/editing-audio-with-audacity/bach-goldberg-variations.mp3).
+To download, right click [here]({{ root_url }}/assets/editing-audio-with-audacity/bach-goldberg-variations.mp3) and select 'Save Link As' to download the file onto your computer as an MP3.

 Next, download and install *Audacity*, which is available on [the project site](http://audacityteam.org/). *Audacity* can be used on Mac OSX, Windows, or Linux.